bugo99iot/python_minimal/README.md

 # python_minimal

-All codes in this directory are to be understood as executable art installations.
+All codes in this directory are conceived as executable art installations.

 In order to be promoted to the new status, codes: